fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 Save the Excel Template to your preferred location on your computer.

 ### 2.5 Work with an Excel template
-An Excel template is an Excel file that contains all the information about its underlying Data Structure.
+An Excel template is an Excel file that includes all the information about its underlying Data Structure.
 There are macros that check if your filled in data match the defined Data Types.
 For example: If you enter "one" into a variable/column with data type *integer*, you will get an error.

 Usually, when you first open a template file, you get a security warning "macros have been disabled".
 In this case, choose the option "Enable content".
 Macro security settings are generally located in the Trust Center.